VRX Labs provides the Department of Cannabis Control (DCC) testing for all cannabis products legally sold in the state of California.

 Second, our investment in state-of-the-art equipment.
 We utilize equipment from industries that are required to quickly and accurately measure quantities in an analyte to a part per billion.
 This accuracy, along with high expectations, has defined the culture and ethic of VRX Labs.
-With the BCC beginning to audit results and requiring minimal variation from state and audited results, the scientific methods utilized by VRX Labs are critical to successfully producing accurate and consistent results.
+With the DCC beginning to audit results and requiring minimal variation from state and audited results, the scientific methods utilized by VRX Labs are critical to successfully producing accurate and consistent results.

 Third, our commitment to you.
 VRX Labs’ commitment to our customers extends well beyond providing accurate test results.
 We understand that your reputation depends on the quality of the products you provide.
 We take the time to consult with you on your specific testing needs and develop methods to meet them.
 VRX Lab scientists take it a step further to review long-term collective data, identify trends and patterns, and provide actionable information to our customers that allows them to adjust processes and maximize production while minimizing variances.

 VRX Labs’ commitment to ACE is not only a tagline, but it is also how we approach the work we do for BCC license holders.

 Why We Test Products